janizde/WP-Opening-Hours/README.md

 Shortcodes have exactly the same options as Widgets because every Widget is basically a representation of the corresponding Shortcode with a GUI for the Widget edit section.
 **The only required attribute for all Shortcodes is `set_id`.
 All other attributes are optional!**

+### <a name="shortcode-builder"></a>Shortcode Builder

+The [Opening Hours Shortcode Builder](https://janize.github.io/opening-hours-shortcode-builder) assembles shortcodes for you that you can copy and insert into your content.
+This is particularly useful for people who are unfamiliar with shortcodes.

+The builder can be found at https://janizde.github.io/opening-hours-shortcode-builder/

+In the edit page of parent sets the button *Create a Shortcode* opens the shortcode builder in a popup and prefills the `set_id` accordingly.

 ### <a name="common-attributes"></a>Common attributes for all Shortcodes
 <table>